moorepants/dissertation/control.rst

 I'll mention briefly some about modeling the human with fuzzy control.
-I have little understanding of fuzzy control but [Cloud1994]_ says that fuzzy control methodologies fundamentally let one translate linguistic rules from a an expert in controlling the particular system into a control logic algorthm.
+I have little understanding of fuzzy control but [Cloud1994]_ says that fuzzy control methodologies fundamentally let one translate linguistic rules from an expert in controlling the particular system into a control logic algorithm.
 [Tagaki1983]_ discussed developing fuzzy control rules from the human operator's actions (find this and read it).
-This parallels how the the PID controller was developed based on a ship's helmsman's decision structure.
-IT seems like it may certainly be valualbe for conscius control efforts, but may have definicies when trying to determine the control stragetly of unconscious control.
-But a conbimnation of fuzzy logic and crossover type control may prove useful in describing the human control system.
+This parallels how the PID controller was developed based on a ship's helmsman's decision structure.
+IT seems like it may certainly be valuable for conscious control efforts, but may have deficiencies when trying to determine the control strategy of unconscious control.
+But a combination of fuzzy logic and crossover type control may prove useful in describing the human control system.
 Liu and Wu have done extensive work applying fuzzy control to single track vehicles ([Liu1994]_, [Wu1994]_, [Wu1995]_, [Wu1996]_, [Wu1996a]_, [Wu1996b]_, [Wu1996c]_).